caltechlibrary/or2018-building-at-the-edges/building-software-at-the-edges.md

 + [ArchivesSpace](http://archivesspace.org/) - Java/jRuby/MySQL
 	+ Collection management for https://archives.caltech.edu

 Lots of languages to support.
-No single system fullfilled our needs.
+No single system fulfills our needs.

 Development became limited to configuration, customization, writing plugins or modules for a given system.